CMU-Perceptual-Computing-Lab/openpose/doc/demo_not_quick_start.md

 ## All Flags
-Each flag is divided into flag name, default value, and description.
+Now that you are more familiar with OpenPose, this is a list with all the available flags.
+Each one is divided into flag name, default value, and description.

 1. Debugging/Other
 - DEFINE_int32(logging_level,             3,              "The logging level.
 Integer in the range [0, 255].
 0 will output any opLog() message, while 255 will not output any.
 Current OpenPose library messages are in the range 0-4: 1 for low priority messages and 4 for important ones.");